kjetilkl/motiflab/README.md

 java -jar MotifLab-2.0.jar
 ```

 This will start up MotifLab with the normal graphical user interface.
+On some operating systems you may also be able to start MotifLab simply by double-clicking the JAR-file.

 You can choose a simpler graphical interface with the command:

 ```
 java -jar MotifLab-2.0.jar -minimalGUI